 Six Herbaceous Chinese Salvias for Shady Summer-to-Fall Bloom

-Arrangement by Height.
-Himalayan Cloud Sage is the tallest of this group of Salvias, so place it as a focal point in the center of a circular grouping or toward the back of rectangular flowerbed.
-The following Chinese Salvias are arranged by height starting with the shortest.
-A shady spot near a water feature or a thicket of trees and shrubs may be just right for all these heavenly herbaceous Salvias.
+The following list is arranged by height starting with the shortest.
+Nan Dan Shen is the tallest in this group, so a good choice may be to place it as a focal point in the center of a circular grouping or toward the back of your flowerbed.
+A shady spot near a water feature or a thicket of trees and shrubs would be just right for all these heavenly herbaceous Salvias.

 Red Sage or Dan-Shen — Salvia miltiorrhiza